Async Rust, Part One: Futures

 futures.
 We'll come back to it in the Pin section below.

-are the variants that carry values, and Pending
+Some are the variants that carry values, and Pending and None are the

 variants that don't.
 But note that their "order of appearance" is mirrored.